 The circuit breakers and fuses are installed to protect the electrical system of the Wayfarer from any overloads.
 Do not attempt to change the electrical circuitry or to add appliances yourself.

-Please consult an authorized Tiffin Motorhomes Dealership or Tiffin Motorhomes to determine whether any changes you desire are appropriate and acceptable.
-Tiffin Motorhomes'
+Please consult an authorized Tiffin Motorhomes Dealership or Tiffin Motorhomes, incorporated in Winfield AL to determine whether any changes you desire are appropriate and acceptable.